nats-io/nats-site/content/blog/nats-supported-by-faststream.md

 cookiecutter https://github.com/airtai/cookiecutter-faststream.git
 ```

-The cookiecutter creatin process should look like this:
+The cookiecutter creation process should look like this:

 ```shell
 You`ve downloaded /Users/tvrtko/.cookiecutters/cookiecutter-faststream before.
 Is it okay to delete and re-download it? [y/n] (y): y